MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-avalara-provider.md

 4. There are two connections that you need to set up in the **Connections** section.

-    1. Avalara Dataverse (current environment) Connection.
+    1. Avalara Dataverse (current environment) connection.

     2. Avalara connection: